 ENSO SSTAs tend to peak during boreal winter [Rasmusson and Carpenter, 1982].
-Thus, the great majority of recent studies on ENSO diversity have focused on the different spatial patterns of ENSO SSTAs during the peak phase in December-January-February (DJF; 0 and +1); hereafter, any month in an ENSO onset year is identified by the suffix (0), whereas any month in an ENSO decay year by the suffix (+1).
-In contrast, interevent differences in the temporal evolution of ENSO have received much less attention [e.g., Lengaigne et al., 2006; McPhaden and Zhang, 2009; Yu and Kim, 2010; Takahashi et al., 2011; Choi et al., 2013; Dommenget et al., 2013; McGregor et al., 2013; DiNezio and Deser, 2014].
-However, the onset and decay phases of ENSO typically occurring in boreal spring and summer also play very important roles in forcing climate variability around the globe associated with the East Asian monsoon, tropical cyclones, terrestrial rainfalls, and extratropical extreme weather events [e.g., Wu and Wang, 2002; Camargo and Sobel, 2005; Larson et al., 2012; Lee et al., 2013, 2014; Wang and Wang, 2013].
+Thus, the 62 63 great majority of recent studies on ENSO diversity have focused on the different spatial patterns 64 of ENSO SSTAs during the peak phase in December to February (DJF [0,+1]); hereafter any month in an ENSO onset year is identified by the suffix (0) whereas any month in an ENSO 65 66 decay year by the suffix (+1).
+In contrast, inter-event differences in the temporal evolution of ENSO have received much less attention [e.g., Lengaigne et al., 2006; McPhaden and Zhang, 67 68 2009; Yu and Kim, 2010; Takahashi et al., 2011; Choi et al., 2013; Dommenget et al, 2013; 69 McGregor et al., 2013; DiNezio and Deser, 2014].
+However, the onset and decay phases of ENSO typically occurring in boreal spring and summer also play very important roles in forcing climate variability around the globe associated with the East Asian monsoon, tropical cyclones, terrestrial rainfalls and extra-tropical extreme weather events [e.g., Wu and Wang, 2002; Camargo and Sobel, 2005; Larson et al., 2012; Lee et al., 2013; 2014; Wang and Wang, 2013].

-Our main goal in this study is to identify and explain the spatiotemporal evolution of inter-El Niño variability in the tropical Pacific for the entire lifespan of El Niño from onset to decay.
-To achieve this, here we present an objective methodology to identify two leading orthogonal modes of inter-El Niño variability (sections 2 and 3).
-We also present possible mechanisms leading to the two orthogonal modes (sections 4 and 5).
+Our main goal in this study is to identify and explain the spatio-temporal evolution of inter-El Niño variability in the tropical Pacific for the entire lifespan of El Niño from onset to decay.
+To achieve this, here we present an objective methodology to identify two leading orthogonal modes of inter-El Niño variability (section 2 and 3).
+We also present possible mechanisms leading to the two orthogonal modes (section 4 and 5).
 Then, we discuss the occurrence of the two modes in observed El Niño events and present rotated orthogonal modes to better characterize several observed El Niño events (section 6).

-2. Data and Methods
+82 2.
+Data and Methods

-We explore the spatiotemporal evolution of observed El Niño events in the following data sets.
-The Extended Reconstructed Sea Surface Temperature version 3b (ERSST3), an in situ analysis of global monthly SST on a 2° longitude by 2° latitude grid [Smith et al., 2008], is used to compute SSTAs in the equatorial Pacific for the period of 1949-2013.
-Two reanalysis products are also used to explore the coupled atmosphere-ocean processes involved with the two orthogonal modes.
-The Simple Ocean Data Assimilation (SODA) ocean reanalysis [Giese and Ray, 2011] is used to derive the depth of 20°C isotherm (D20), a proxy for the depth of thermocline.
-The Twentieth Century Reanalysis (20CR) [Compo et al., 2011] is used to derive surface wind stress fields.
+83 We explore the spatio-temporal evolution of observed El Niño events in the following 84 datasets.
+The Extended Reconstructed Sea Surface Temperature version 3b (ERSST3), an in situ 85 analysis of global monthly SST on a 2° longitude by 2° latitude grid [Smith et al., 2008], is used 86 to compute SSTAs in the equatorial Pacific for the period of 1949-2013.
+Two reanalysis products 87 are also used to explore the coupled atmosphere-ocean processes involved with the two 88 orthogonal modes.
+The Simple Ocean Data Assimilation (SODA) ocean reanalysis [Giese and 89 Ray, 2011] is used to derive the depth of 20°C isotherm (D20), a proxy for the depth of 90 thermocline.
+The 20th Century Reanalysis (20CR) [Compo et al., 2011] is used to derive surface 91 wind stress fields.

-We identify 21 El Niño events during the period of 1949-2013 based on the threshold that the 3 month averaged SSTAs in Niño 3.4 (120°W-170°W and 5°S-5°N) exceed 0.5°C for a minimum of five consecutive months, following the definition used at National Centers for Environmental Prediction.
-There are a few multiyear El Niño events during the study period.
-They are treated here as multiple El Niño events.
-For instance, the El Niño that started in the summer of 1986 and continued until the early spring of 1988 is treated as two consecutive El Niño events, that is, the onset and decay of the 1986-1987 El Niño followed by the onset and decay of the 1987-1988 El Niño.
-See Figure S1 in the supporting information for details on the individual events included in this analysis.
+92 We identify 21 El Niño events during the period of 1949-2013 based on the threshold that the 93 3-month averaged SSTAs in Niño 3.4 (120°W-170°W and 5°S-5°N) exceed 0.5°C for a 94 minimum of five consecutive months, following the definition used at NCEP.
+There are a few 95 multi-year El Niño events during the study period.
+They are treated here as multiple El Niño 96 events.
+For instance, the El Niño that started in the summer of 1986 and continued until the early 97 spring of 1988 is treated as two consecutive El Niño events; that is, the onset and decay of the 98 1986-1987 El Niño followed by the onset and decay of the 1987-1988 El Niño.
+See Figure S1 in 99 the supporting information for details on the individual events included in this analysis.